GameSeekOfficial/GameSeek/About.md

-# 👤 Founder & Co-Founder — GameSeek
+# 👤 Founder & Co-Founder — GameSeek.

 > *Building a modern platform for gamers — from scratch, with passion.*